rajgoel/course-business-analytics-fundamentals/01-lecture/slides.md

 ### Definition: Prescriptive analytics

-Prescriptive analytics is the process of determining **which actions shall be performed** to achieve a business objective.
+Prescriptive analytics is the process of determining **which decisions shall be taken** to achieve a business objective.

 > [!TIP]
 > Prescriptive analytics answers the question: *What should be done?*